top of page

 Understanding the Factors That Impact the Settlement Time

 The length of time it takes to settle a personal injury claim varies.
 There's no one-size-fits-all answer.
-From the severity of your injuries to how well the insurance companies deal with negotiations, many moving parts can influence the timeline.
+From the severity of your injuries to how well insurance companies handle negotiations, many factors can influence the timeline.
 Let’s take a look at the key factors that could speed up—or slow down—the process.

 The Severity of the Injury